turinglabsorg/ton-nft-boilerplate/README.md

 This is a boilerplate for creating NFTs on the TON blockchain.
 It's based on this guide: https://docs.ton.org/develop/dapps/tutorials/collection-minting

+If you need some testnet coins just ask in the Telegram bot: https://t.me/@testgiver_ton_bot

 ## How to use

 1. Clone this repository